Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Filament analysis

 \subsection{Filaments}

-Combining the information obtained from \textit{WMAP} and \textit{Planck}, we get a final template of polarized filamentary structures detected in the frequency range 23-30 GHz, showed in figure~\ref{fig:filaments}.
+Combining the information obtained from \textit{WMAP} and \textit{Planck}, we get a final template of polarized filamentary structures detected in the frequency range 23-30 GHz, shown in figure~\ref{fig:filaments}.
 We use the \textit{WMAP} detection as our benchmark, but only retain those structures which are detected, at least in part, in the \textit{Planck} data.
 The one exception is filament XI, which is clearly detected in the \textit{Planck} data, but only partially in \textit{WMAP}.
 Its existence is supported by previous analysis performed on \textit{WMAP} \cite{Vidal_2015}.
 This method ensures that detected filaments are not due to noise or systematic residuals.
 Then, we remove those structures which do not show clear elongation, in particular in the Galactic plane, where the emission is more complex, and polar regions, where the signal-to-noise is low.

 In order to specify the filaments, we use and expand the nomenclature used in \cite{Vidal_2015}.
 Filaments I (NPS), IIIn, and IV have been recognised and studied for more than 60 years.
-These large structures are also visible in microwave, X-ray and gamma-ray emission \cite{Brown60, Quigley65, Large66}.
+These large structures have been observed in X-ray, gamma-ray and other microwave experiments \cite{Brown60, Quigley65, Large66}.
 Filament II (Cetus Arc) was previously detected in the radio sky \cite{Large62}, and found here for the first time in polarization despite its low emission.
 We detect ten further filaments reported in \cite{Vidal_2015} (Is, GCS, IIIs, VII, IX, X, XI, XII, XIII, XIV) but not filament VIII.
 We also identify five new filaments (XV, XVI, XVII, XVIII, XIX) that are visible in both \textit{WMAP} and \textit{Planck}.
 Filament XV is a bright structure at the center of the Galactic Haze \cite{DickinsonSyn}.
 Filament XVI, because of the position and shape, seems to be related to Filament I. Filament XVIII is a bright structure of the Northern Fan region close to the Galactic plane.
 Finally, Filaments XVII and XIX are new detections in the region below the Galactic plane.
-Most of the detected filaments have circular arc-like shapes, supporting the model of supernova remnants expanding into the Galactic magnetic field \cite{spoelstra1973galactic}.
-Several structures appear to be spatially correlated with each other, although most are stand-alone features.
-In the NPS, there are several elongated structures which do not resemble loop-like features.
-They were first identified in radio observations \cite{Large66}, but the NPS complexity is more evident in polarization.
-Because of their location, there are theories which link these structures with the Fermi Bubbles (FB) detected in Fermi data at energies $\sim$10–500~GeV \cite{dobler2010fermi,Su_2010}.